tedsluis/kubernetes-via-kubeadm/README.md

 prometheus      NodePort   10.96.154.129    <none>        9090:30000/TCP   45m
 ```

-Now you should be able to use the Grafana Dashboard via this URL: https://nuc.bachstraat20:30002 (user name = admin, password = admin):
+Now you should be able to use the Grafana Dashboard from a webbrowser via a `node-ip` or a `node-name` and its port: https://NODE-IP:30002 (user name = admin, password = admin):

 [![Grafana Dashboard](https://raw.githubusercontent.com/tedsluis/kubernetes-via-kubeadm/master/img/grafana.gif)](https://raw.githubusercontent.com/tedsluis/kubernetes-via-kubeadm/master/img/grafana.gif)